cesarvr/blog/content/post/artifact_jenkins.md

 ---
 <!--more-->

-## Simplifying Container Builds
+## Simplifying Builds

-I [discover recently](https://cesarvr.io/post/jenkins-container/) that you can use containers to run your builds.
-What I didn't know was that you can use the default Jenkins container ``jnlp`` to do some pre-build task, like cloning the project.
+I was doing some experimentation with Jenkins Kubernetes plugin to [run Jenkins build using containers as Jenkins Slave](https://cesarvr.io/post/jenkins-container/).
+I also discover that you don't need to spin up a jnlp container to have access to Jenkins default tools (like running jobs, scm, etc) you can just run those commands in the *current node*.

 ```js